phototix/super-php/README.md

 - Rapid prototyping of PHP applications.
 - Building modular applications with an easy-to-use autoloading mechanism.

+### CLI Support:

+- Detects if the script is running in CLI mode using php_sapi_name().
+- Accepts the HTTP method, URI, and JSON body as command-line arguments.
+- Example CLI usage:

+`php run.php POST /submit '{"name":"John", "age":30}'`

 **Super PHP** is ideal for developers seeking a clean, simple, and customizable framework to manage dynamic PHP requests and responses effectively.